-For more information about policies as they relate to student veterans, please contact Veterans Services at Edgewood College via email at veterans@edgewood.edu or by phone at 608.663.4266.
+For more information about policies as they relate to military/veteran students, please contact Military and Veterans Services at Edgewood College via email at veterans@edgewood.edu or by phone at 608.663.4266.

-Graduate student veterans using benefits that are registered for session courses (session 1 and 2 in Fall and Spring terms) will be considered full time when registered for six(6) or more credits in a session.
+Graduate student veterans using benefits that are registered for session courses (session 1 and 2 in Fall and Spring terms) will be considered full time when registered for six (6) or more credits in a session.